iterative/dvc.org/content/docs/start/index.md

 Now you're ready to DVC!

-## Before You Begin
+## Following This Guide

-To help you understand and use DVC consider those two high level scenarios:
+To help you understand and use DVC better, consider those two high level
+scenarios:

 - **Data Management** - Track and version large amounts of data along with your code, and use DVC as a build-system for reproducible, data driven pipelines.

-- **Experiment Management** - Track experiments using only Git as a storage system (no service/DB required).
-Manage parameters, metrics and plots easily, and get powerful live tracking capabilities for training jobs via code instrumentation.
+- **Experiment Management** - Live-track your experiments via code instrumentation for light-weight experiment tracking.
+Learn how to Leverage pipelines as a powerful Git based build system with native parameters, metrics and plots support.

-The following chapters are categorized into the above 2 trails and are all pretty self-contained.
+The following chapters are grouped into the above 2 trails and are all pretty self-contained.

 <admon type="tip">